dgaydukov/cert-aws/sa/README.md

 hibernate second level cache (how cache system works) https://github.com/real-logic/aeron/tree/master/aeron-cluster
 -----------------------------------------------------------------------------------------------------------------------
-* use facebook/google token to get temporary credentials (see `sa/cloudformation/cognito-iam.yml`).
-Do we need identity pool in case of federated provider like facebook/google
-According to [this](https://aws.amazon.com/blogs/mobile/understanding-amazon-cognito-authentication) for public IdP (facebook/google) you don't need identity pool and can call AssumeRoleWithWebIdentity directly with their token
-Why do we need identity pool + federated IdP (facebook/google) if federated IdP can directly assume role (cause you can add facebook/google through IdentityPoolRoleAttachment to cognito identity pool, but why do you need it if you can just get credential from role directly using sts)?
-* try glacier select to csv archive
 * connect 2 vpc with privatelink (access ec2 from one vpc from another)
 * create vpc link and connect http api to ec2 in private subnet
 * create custom vpn server in ec2 and try to connect to it (do both use oepnvpn server ami and any ami (OpenVPN Access Server from marketplace which is free tier, in this case you should configure it through browser admin panel) + manually configure openvpn server)